corva-ai/python-sdk/README.md

 Testing Corva applications is easy and enjoyable.

 The SDK provides convenient tools for testing through `pytest` [plugin][pytest-plugin].
 Write your tests using `pytest` to get the access to the plugin.
+To install the library run `pip install pytest`.

 #### Stream example test